Home » Water Quality » Contaminants » How To Remove Lead From Water (Step-by-Step)

 Here’s a step-by-step guide to help you identify and remove the source of lead in your water:

-1. Identify the source of lead
+1. Identify the source of lead in your water

-2. Test lead levels in your water
+2. Test the lead levels in your water

-3. Choose appropriate lead treatment method
+3. Choose the appropriate lead treatment method

 4. Re-test your water for lead